Henri Matisse

 1895

-Enrolled in the École Nationale Supérieure des Beaux-Arts.
+Enters the École Nationale des Beaux-Arts.

-Studied under Symbolist painter Gustave Moreau.
+Studies under Symbolist painter Gustave Moreau.

 1905